vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

 The results of these implicit checks are consolidated into a single value called [composite authentication](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-about#composite-authentication) (`compauth`), which is set in the `Authentication-Results` header of the email.

-If an email bypasses composite authentication (`compauth=none`) because other implicit signals pass successfully, a DMARC fail—even with a `reject` policy on the sender’s domain—can still be delivered.
+If an email bypasses composite authentication (`compauth=none`) because other implicit signals pass successfully, a DMARC fail, even with a `reject` policy on the sender’s domain, can still be delivered.

 This configuration exists to prevent the rejection of some legitimate emails that may fail DMARC checks.
 By leveraging implicit email authentication, messages that fail traditional authentication methods may still be allowed into Microsoft 365 if the overall evaluation deems them safe.
 False negatives from the advanced implicit authentication checks can be reported to Microsoft as [questionable emails](https://learn.microsoft.com/en-us/defender-office-365/submissions-admin#report-questionable-email-to-microsoft) to improve detection.